 The first subsystem is Perception, which contains a suite of ML components focused on understanding each customer's unique environment.
-With over a decade of experience in analyzing network data, we at ExtraHop know that each customer's environment is different and each customer has its own unique IT and security policies and practises.
+With over a decade of experience in analyzing network data, we at ExtraHop know that each customer's environment is different and each customer has its own unique IT and security policies and practices.
 In order to produce the best analytical results specific to each customer, we built multiple components to automatically infer customer-specific contextual information, such as peer groups, security policies and device and user roles, based on observed unique behaviors of every entity on the network.

 These contextual pieces of information are later ingested by other components to improve accuracy and reduce noise.
 Some of the components in the Perception subsystem are:

 - Device Clustering: Identify groups of devices that exhibit similar behaviors on the network—a small cluster of databases, a large group of VoIP phones or a set of developer workstations.

 - Network Security Policy Inference: Infer network segments that are expected to be exposed to public internet and external services that are approved to be accessed.

 - Asset/Device Criticality Ranking: Analyze how different devices interact with each other on the network and identify devices that are more important to the business, such as file shares containing critical financial data, bastion hosts for administrators, and databases that back customer-facing web apps.

 - Behavioral Profile Inference: Infer behavioral profiles of different devices (such as domain controllers, mobile phones and file servers) based on observed communication patterns.

 - Privileged Entity Identification: Reveal(x) utilizes patented analytics on a variety of network protocols (such as LDAP, Kerberos, CIFS, etc.) to track user behaviors across the network.
 This ML component continuously analyzes authentication and access patterns of different users, and identifies privileged entities on the network, such as IT admins, Domain admins, and DB admins.

 Detection: Observing and Predicting Behavior in Context